alzwded/JakMark/README.md

 * Improvements
   - [ ] Improve Tokenzier to support some intermangling of markups
   - [ ] Improve Parser because right now I add some blank nodes in the AST
+  - [ ] Improve both Tokenizer and Parser to give out diagnostics (e.g. `syntax error @row near token x` or something like that)
 * Documentation
   - [ ] Write it.
 Right now it doesn't exist